 This module is designed to help students understand that jobs, like people, have certain characteristics that influence the satisfaction level of the worker.
-Middle school students are reminded of the job assigned to them in Activity 1: The Career Game.
+Middle school students are reminded of the job assigned to them in The Dictator Game.
 When they thought about what they liked or disliked about the job, they were probably naming job characteristics, such as that they wouldn't want to sit at a desk all day, or that they liked to work with machines.
 They are then asked to look at the dream job they created for homework.
 What characteristics appealed to them?
 The kind of work one chooses will influence lifestyle: where you live, what you wear, and what kind of transportation you use.
 Therefore, it is important to consider not only interests, but also the job characteristics of occupations.

-In this module, middle school students are also asked to think about traditional jobs.
-Traditional job roles are those in which 75 percent or more of those employed in a field represent one gender.
+In this module, middle school students are also asked to think about traditional male and female jobs.
+Traditional male/female jobs are those in which 75 percent or more of those employed in a field represent one gender.
 Although this may not be the inhibitor to career choice that it once was, it is still important to bring to the attention of middle school students that gender should not be a factor in career choice.
 This is especially important for girls because the traditional female jobs, such as secretary, teacher, librarian, have also been the lowest paying for the amount of education or training needed.
-Of course, these occupations should be options for all.
+Of course, these occupations should be options for both males and females but should not be selected because "that is what girls or boys do."
 Students are also introduced to resources for finding out more about occupations.